 A Hebraic word which literally means ‘walking’.
 It is generally used to denote compliance to Jewish Law.

-Hechsher is a well known kosher certification shown on a qualifying kosher product or ingredient.
+Hechsher is a well known kosher accreditation shown on a qualifying kosher product or ingredient.

 KOSHER DAIRY CHOLOV AKUM (also known as Cholov Stam)

-This refers to the kosher certification of dairy products without a kosher inspector being present throughout the production.
+This refers to the kosher accreditation of dairy products without a kosher inspector being present throughout the production.

 KOSHER DAIRY CHOLOV YISROEL (also known by some as Dairy Super Kosher)